GoergPflug/AttinyStreamGfxApi/README.md

 		Halftoning gets disabled Automatically when not using layers or pixel callback, faster, saves 64 byte

 0.3		Support C++, Suppport compiling on the Arduino IDE, example C++ Application for Arduino.

+0.4		Prelimary Support for Arduino-Wire, performance worse than on attiny85

 Description of the Demos